claroline/Claroline/README.md

 PHPCS, PHPUnit with code coverage, etc.).
 These can be used individually or get called by Ant, e.g. within a CIS Job (for a list of relevant tools and a way to use it with Jenkins, see http://jenkins-php.org/).
-Providing that the tools are correctly installed, the only requirements is a valid *app/config/parameters.ini* file (see above).
+Providing that the tools are correctly installed, the only requirement is a valid *app/config/parameters.ini* file (see above).

 If you want to launch a build with Ant locally, use :